vikki8/onos_traffic_reroute_app/README.md

 1 - core <br>
 2 - distribution <br>
 3 - access <br>
-To mark, use the command 'mark <devide-id> 2'
+To mark, use the command 'mark switch-device-id 2'

 ### Step 7: Set link bandwidth for the Core/Distribution Layer
 By default, all links are set to 10Mbits <br>